 Euro was introduced as the currency of many European nations in 1999.
 On January 1, 2002, the Euro became the official currency of these nations, and all national currencies were removed in February of 2002.

 Netherlands celebrate King’s Day, a national holiday.
 King Willem-Alexander became the country’s monarch on April 30, 2013.
 The country celebrates his birthday on April 27.
 This European country bordering the North Sea is, according to the CIA World Factbook, about the size of New Jersey.
 The Dutch experience cool summers and mild winters.
 Almost 17 million people live there, and farmers grow grains, sugar beets, and potatoes.
 Amsterdam is the capital.
+Children can learn more at: Netherlands.

 Montenegro celebrates National Day.
 In 1878 it was recognized as an independent country.
 Since then it has been a part of several countries.
 However, it became independent again in 2006.
 Slightly smaller than Connecticut, Montenegro borders the Adriatic Sea.
 Over 650,000 people live in Montenegro, and Podgorica is the capital.
+Older children can learn more at: Montenegro.